ThomasQuinnKelly/bip-reference-person/README.md

 The projects in this repository are dependent on the libraries from [BIP framework](https://github.com/department-of-veterans-affairs/bip-framework) and [BIP framework test library](https://github.com/department-of-veterans-affairs/bip-framework/tree/master/bip-framework-test-lib) for  auto configuration, common shared libraries, parent pom maven configuration and test libary.
 These libraries can be included as shown below.

-1. Make `bip-framework-parentpom` the parent of your application's parent POM
+1. Make `bip-framework-parentpom` the parent of your application's parent (e.g. reactor) POM
 	```xml
        <!-- ./bip-[application-name]-parentpom POM file -->
        <parent>